✓ Built to Spec. Assembled on Site.

 The interior uses a powder epoxy coating that carries NSF/ANSI 61 approval for drinking water contact, applied per AWWA D103 requirements.

-What roof options are available?
+What bolted steel tank roof options are available?

 Tanks are available with an aluminum dome cover or open top.
 Open top configurations include a UV-protective exterior coating on the upper rings.